nurxie/Hardware_ProjectBabble/README.md

 - In this repository there will be only an addition in the form of *microcontroller firmware and instructions for assembling the* **mouth tracker** *itself*.

+- 3d models available for printing fasteners for vr-helmet

 ## How to run
 0. You will need an ESP32-CAM for assembly.
 It is better to purchase a board with a built-in programmer, but it can be connected separately.
 I advise you to use a standard OV2640 camera with a viewing angle of 60 degrees. ![Logo](https://arduino-tutorials.net/public/img/parts/esp32-camera.jpg)